akamoske/canopyLazR/README.md

 # Generate a quick raster plot of the resulting total canopy LAI values for each pixel
 plot(lai.raster)

+# Convert the list of LAZ arrays into a ground and canopy height raster
+grd.can.rasters <- array.to.ground.and.canopy.rasters(laz.data, 32611)

+# Plot the ground raster
+plot(grd.can.raster$ground.raster)

+#Plot the canopy height raster
+plot(grd.can.raster$canopy.raster)
 ```

 ## License